 Rule 1- Price

-When putting in a low price, have a reason why it is low.
+Lets have an example.
+You find the perfect Huntington Beach condo for sale and want to put an offer in on it.
+If you decide to put in a low price, have a reason why it is low.
 Don’t just pull a number out of the air and say “I think it’s worth this”.
 Why do you think it’s worth what your offering?
 Have your real estate agent present data on why it’s worth what your offering.
 If you don’t then the seller will become angry and will not sell because their pride has been kicked into light speed.

 Rule 2- Nitpicking